kevinpapst/AdminLTEBundle/Resources/docs/sidebar_navigation.md

 }
 ```

-## EventListener and Service definition - the classical approach
+## EventListener and Service definition

 If your application is using the classical approach of manually registering Services and EventListener use this method.